cowprotocol/services/database/README.md

- filtered   | order was filtered from the auction and not sent to solvers invalid    | order can not be settled on-chain (e.g. user is missing funds, PreSign or EIP-1271 signature is invalid, etc.) executing  | order was included in the winning solution and is in the process of being submitted on-chain considered | order was not in the winning solution but in another valid solution traded     | order was traded on-chain cancelled  | user cancelled the order
+ filtered   | order was filtered from the auction and not sent to solvers invalid    | order can not be settled on-chain (e.g. user is missing funds, PreSign or EIP-1271 signature is invalid, etc.) executing  | order was included in the winning solution and is in the process of being submitted on-chain considered | order was in a valid solution traded     | order was traded on-chain cancelled  | user cancelled the order